vince-p/academicprofile/content/talk/20250630_UMCSeminar/index.md

 #event_url = ""

 # Location of event.
-location = "University Medical Center Groningen, University of Groningen, The Netherlands"
+location = "UMC Groningen Seminar Series, University Medical Center Groningen, University of Groningen, The Netherlands"

 # Is this a featured talk? (true/false)
 featured = false